Theatrical Design

 2024

-BIOphelia is an ongoing eco-feminist project around the character of Ophelia in Hamlet.
-Specifically centered on Ophelia’s relationship to medicinal herbs, the central symposium united scholars and practitioners from varied fields to open an ecological window into Elizabethan Europe.
-I sculpted the eco-scenographic elements for the featured live performances: Ophelia’s botanic dress and a stream overgrown with by invasive plants.
+BIOphelia is an eco-feminist communion around the character of Ophelia in Hamlet.
+Centered on Ophelia’s relationship to medicinal herbs, the core symposium united scholars and practitioners from varied fields to open an ecological window into Elizabethan Europe.
+I sculpted the eco-scenographic elements for the featured live performances: Ophelia’s botanic dress and a stream overgrown by invasive plants.
 The sculptures were assembled from scavenged/repurposed materials and plants cultivated by the Cornell Botanic Gardens.
-The structures and plants were distributed to the audience live, recirculated as community fundraisers, reinstalled as artworks, or composted.
+The structures and plants were distributed to the audience, recirculated as community fundraisers, reinstalled as artworks, or composted.

 Eco-scenographic materials: willow, wire fencing, wood palettes, hemp rope, potted plants (rosemary, rue, calendula, eucalyptus), non-native plants (oriental bittersweet, bush honeysuckle, bush privet, common buckthorn, Japanese knotweed), natural dyes (beet, red cabbage, turmeric, paprika, pokeweed, sumac, soy milk), scrap muslin, burlap, fresh flowers, plastic trough, mannequin, projection.
 All non-organic materials were sourced from the community.